Analysis of Apportionment Sensitivity to Population Miscounts

 Even allowing for the fact that these miscounts are based on statistical sampling and, therefore, each state’s mean estimate is subject to a probability distribution, this analysis shows that the 2020 census was broadly skewed to favor one political party over the other.
 That notwithstanding, a second analysis was done to include only those 14 states which, according to the PES Report, the Census Bureau collected enough data to calculate statistically significant miscount estimates.
 Those states are identified by the solid bars in the following chart (which otherwise illustrates the exact same data as in the preceding chart).

-The second analysis confirms that there was a significant bias in favor of the blue states relative to the population miscounts (see table in the chart above).
-To summarize, 86% of the blue states were overcounted, the average of which was 4.5%.
-And again, the red state statistics are nearly the converse of those: Approximately 71% of them were undercounted, the average of which was nearly 4%.
+To summarize, 86% of these blue states were overcounted, the average of which was 4.5%.
+And again, the red state statistics are nearly the converse of those: Approximately 71% of these were undercounted, the average of which was nearly 4%.
+The table below compares this blue state bias to the overall blue state bias of the 50 states (from Figure 3).

 One of those causes is the tremendous amount of money spent by some states to bolster their census results.
 For example, while California committed over $150 million to promote the collection of census data, the state of Texas failed to adequately fund such an effort.
 Not only did this probably cause Texas to forego an additional Representative, this reportedly cost the state billions of dollars in federal funding.

-Regardless of the reasons for the blue state bias, when the results are so heavily skewed in this way, the public is likely to become mistrustful of the census process which, like the election process, should be very diligently guarded against accusations of fraud so as to maintain public trust.
+Regardless of the reasons for this conspicuous bias, when the results are so heavily skewed in this way, the public is likely to become mistrustful of the census process which, like the election process, should be very diligently guarded against accusations of fraud so as to maintain public trust.
 Whether these miscounts are due to insufficient resources, ineptitude, or fraud, they should not result in such consequential and inequitable changes in representation!

 Reduce the Incentive to Game the System